Who Can Adopt a Child in Maryland?

 - Are you interested in a domestic or international adoption?

 - Do you want to adopt an infant, a young child, or an adolescent?

 James Crawford, a Maryland adoption attorney with over 20 years of experience, will guide you through this analysis and help you decide which options are best suited to your family and parenting goals.

 Next, you will begin your adoption search.
 Your search process will vary, depending on your type of adoption.
 For example, you might meet with prospective birth parents.
 Or, you might travel repeatedly to your child’s birth country if you are pursuing an international adoption.

 Once you complete your adoption search and home study, you must file a formal petition for adoption.
 Typically, the birth parent or parents must consent to the adoption.
 You must also submit reports and other documents to the court.
 A Maryland adoption attorney will ensure that your documentation and petition are properly filed and prepare you for your adoption hearing.
 Our goal is to make adoption proceedings as painless and simple as possible.
 Contact James E. Crawford & Associates for more information.

 Can a Birth Parent Revoke an Adoption?

-Work with an Experienced and Compassionate Baltimore Adoption Attorney
+Work with an Experienced and Compassionate Maryland Adoption Attorney